 Here are ten bucket list destinations in France to inspire your own travels…

 Ah, Paris!
-The world-renowned City of Lights holds a special place in the heart of every travelling romantic, and with good reason – there are very few places on this planet that is as easy on the eye.
-Not to mention its bevy of iconic attractions, including the Eiffel Tower, Notre Dame, Arc de Triomphe, Louvre, Musée d’Orsay, Sacré-Coeur, Avenue des Champs-Elysées and more.
+The world-renowned “City of Lights” holds a special place in the heart of every travelling romantic, and with good reason.
+There are very few places on this planet that are as easy on the eye.
+Not to mention its bevvy of iconic attractions, including the Eiffel Tower, Notre Dame, Arc de Triomphe, the Louvre, Musée d’Orsay, Sacré-Coeur, Avenue des Champs-Elysées and more.
 To walk in Paris is to walk in the footsteps of a thousand painters, writers and philosophers who were moved to greatness by her singular beauty – what could be more inspiring?

 Situated on the spellbinding French Riviera, Nice offers a singular combination of opulent old-world glamour, bronze seaside destinations and a never-ending throng of some of the most colourful characters to be found anywhere in France.
 The city has attracted high-rollers and wealthy sunseekers since the 1800s and epitomises the very essence of the Riviera with its glorious markets, Michelin-awarded restaurants and beguiling old town destinations.

 Related: While you’re visiting the south of France, take in more scenic sites on a trip to nearby Spain and Portugal.